aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 cd ~/environment/workshop/java/plaintext-base
 ```

-We provide a helper script to interact with the table, `employee-data`.
+We provide a helper script to interact with the table, `employee-portal`.
 Take a look at all the `put` commands available in the CLI:

 <!-- !test program
 cd ./workshop/java/plaintext-base